 When a youth turns 18 he or she is an adult under the law.
 The youth is then a legally competent member of society and has the power of decision over his or her own life.
 In some issues, under 18-year-olds also have the right to make their own decisions.

 There is a lot of help and support available in matters concerning children’s upbringing.
-If you need support or you are worried about your child, you should ask, for example, the social services in Hämeenlinna for advice in good time.
-Contact information is available here.
+If you need support or you are worried about your child, you should ask, for example, the social services in Hämeenlinna City for advice in good time.